rdgreis/arduino-workspace/WeatherStation/README.md

 # NodeMCU Weather Station

-It collects data from sensors and send it to Thingspeak's api.
+This example collects data from sensors and send it to Thingspeak's api.

 ## Instructions:
  - Update the file [init.lua](src/init.lua#L17) init.lua with your thingsspeak's api token.